gostega/sre-interview-challenge/README.md

 python -m SimpleHTTPServer
 ```

 Then go to http://localhost:PORT.
 Get the port from the output.
+It uses 8000 by default.

 Example output: